NobleMajo/hivessh/README.md

 This function is called when the `getApm()` is called and can return a package manager depending on the host.

 ## Exec Session
-Sessions are available so that the PWD (process working directory) and environment do not have to be specified for every single command.
-These sessions store that persistent settings across multiple executions and can even resolve relative paths.
+Sessions are available so that the PWD (process working directory) and environment do not have to be specified for each individual command.
+These sessions store these settings persistently across multiple executions and can even resolve relative paths.

 ```ts
 const session = host.session("/etc/example")